 NASA’s 2024 Spinoff Magazine with Super Therm®

-NASA researchers helped create an insulation coating that blocks heat and sunlight
+NASA researchers helped create an insulation coating against heat and sunlight

 A summer day can be no picnic.